pvcraven/3d_graphics_class/source/lessons/day_02/day_02.rst

 * :ref:`Assignment_01`
 * :ref:`Assignment_02`

-A new assignment will be due Wednesday:
+A new assignment will be due Thursday:

 * :ref:`Assignment_03`